Get Involved

 2

 We have physical tags that we'll be handing out for all trees included in the project.
-Come to our orientation meeting to learn more about the project, the procedure, ask any questions, and get your tags!
+Come to our orientation meetings to learn more about the project, the procedure, ask any questions, and get your tags!
+OR contact Wesley Crump to meet up and get your tags!

 3